-A municipal bond rating application for the Bonds has been made to S&P Global Ratings ("S&P").
-The outcome of the results will be made available as soon as possible.
-An explanation of the significance of such rating may be obtained from S&P. The rating of the Bonds by S&P reflect only the views of S&P at the time the rating is given, and the Issuer makes no representations as to the appropriateness of the rating.
+S&P Global Ratings ("S&P") has assigned an unenhanced, underlying rating of "AA-" to the Bonds.
+An explanation of the significance of such a rating may be obtained from S&P. The rating of the Bonds by S&P reflects only the view of S&P at the time the rating is given, and the Issuer makes no representations as to the appropriateness of the rating.
 There is no assurance that the rating will continue for any given period of time, or that the rating will not be revised downward or withdrawn entirely by S&P, if, in the judgment of S&P, circumstances so warrant.
-Any such downward revisions or withdrawals of the rating may have an adverse effect on the market price of the Bonds.
+Any such downward revision or withdrawal of the rating may have an adverse effect on the market price of the Bonds.